fernfreire/semantix/README.md

 # semantix
-Get all the files from the repository, cd to the root, then from the there, run command scala -cp build ChallengeApp to start the application.
-Instructions on how to use the it are contained in itself.
+Get all the files from the repository, cd to the root, then run sh script ./run.sh from a machine with scala installed